ADHD and Sleep Deprivation Problems Animation

 Most stimulants prescribed for ADHD are a derivative of Amphetamine Salts, which work by increasing the release of neurotransmitters like dopamine in the brain.
 Dopamine is typically associated with pleasurable or happy feelings, but too much can cause feelings of paranoia, nervousness, or irrational fear and hallucinations.

-These side effects can make it difficult for some people to fall asleep, especially as, various studies show these symptoms can also constrict blood vessels, increase heart rate, elevate blood sugar, and increase motor activity.
+These side effects can make it difficult for some people to fall asleep, especially as various studies[6] show these symptoms can also constrict blood vessels, increase heart rate, elevate blood sugar, and increase motor activity.
 Each of these activities send a direct message to the brain that it is not safe to fall asleep.
+As such, doctors may not recommend taking stimulants such as Adderall after a certain point in the afternoon to avoid interfering with sleep.

-This is because some ADHD medications contain Norepinephrine, which is associated with the body’s adrenaline fight or flight response, making users feel hyper-aware and more alert.
+If you feel you need the medication to get your work done, it may be beneficial to plan your day so you accomplish the important tasks earlier in the day.
+This is because some ADHD medications contain Norepinephrine[7], which is associated with the body’s adrenaline fight or flight response, making users feel hyper-aware and more alert.
 While this aids brain function, it also interferes with the body’s ability to wind down and prepare for rest.

-Sleep Disorders Commonly Associated with ADHD
+Sleep Disorders Commonly Associated With ADHD

 According to a study conducted at McGill University in Quebec, the following disorders are often diagnosed concurrently with ADHD but aren’t necessarily caused by it or vice versa.
 Many studies have linked sleep deprivation to ADHD-like symptoms, but scientists haven’t concluded what the exact nature of the relationship is between the two.